+GRADE EQUIVALENT RANGE QUALITY POINTS
-GRADE EQUIVALENT RANGE QUALITY POINTS A B C D F Excellent Good Average Poor Failure 90 - 100 80 - 89 70 - 79 60 - 69 0 - 59 4 Grade Points 3 Grade Points 2 Grade Points 1 Grade Point 0 Grade Points

-Ι A grade of "I" (Incomplete) is requested by the student when he or she is unable to complete a course due to extenuating circumstances, such as completing a paper or taking an exam.
-The instructor must agree to the Incomplete.
-The student must complete the Incomplete Request Form and pay the \$25 fee in the Business Office.
-Unless otherwise noted on the annual calendar, the Incomplete grade must be removed by October 1 for the previous spring or summer semester, or by February 1 for the previous fall semester or the grade will revert to an "F." C A grade of C was earned in the class, and the class was repeated.
-The C is part of the grade point average, but the credit hours do not count toward total credit hours earned.
-D A grade of D was earned in the class, and the class was repeated.
-The D is part of the grade point average, but the credit hours do not count toward total credit hours earned.
-R/RF/RD An R/RF/RD earns no grade points and is not computed in the grade point average.
-These R/RF/RD grades indicate that a course has been repeated and a student has invoked the forgiveness policy.
-None of the R/RF/RD grades count toward credit hours earned.
-W Withdrawal is indicated on the final grade sheet if the student withdrew himself/herself from the class during the designated withdrawal period, completed the paperwork, and paid the required fee.
-The grade is not computed in the grade point average. Р Pass is a grade given for transferred credit, credit-by-examination, or when approved by the Registrar's Office or the Office of Academic Affairs.
-No grade points are assigned, but hours toward the degree are earned.
-WP/WF Withdrawal Passing and Withdrawal Failing may be indicated on the final grade sheet if the designated Withdrawal period is over and ONLY at the discretion of the instructor.
-No more than two (2) Withdrawal Failing grades are allowed during a Bachelors program and no more than one (1) is allowed during an Associates program.
-A WP/WF grade is not computed in the grade point average.

-- WM Withdrawal Medical: When a student must withdraw from the institution after the drop/add deadline, prior to taking the final exam, and the student has documented medical evidence, the instructor will be asked to assign a grade of WM.
-A WM does not impact the students' GPA. - NA Grade not available at the time grades were compiled (assigned by the Registrar). - AU Audit
+A B C D F Excellent Good Average Poor Failure 90 - 100 80 - 89 70 - 79 60 - 69 0 - 59 4 Grade Points 3 Grade Points 2 Grade Points 1 Grade Point 0 Grade Points I complete a course due to extenuat an exam.
+The instructor must agre Incomplete Request Form and pay noted on the annual calendar, the l uested by the student when he or shing circumstances, such as complete to the Incomplete.
+The student must the \$25 fee in the Business Office.
+Incomplete grade must be removed er, or by February 1 for the previou ing a paper or taking ast complete the Unless otherwise by October 1 for the C ass, and the class was repeated.
+The t hours do not count toward total cre D ass, and the class was repeated.
+The thours do not count toward total cre R/RF/RD R/RF/RD grades indicate that a co s and is not computed in the grade purse has been repeated and a studer (RF/RD grades count toward credit nt has invoked the W from the class during the designate al grade sheet if the student withdre ed withdrawal period, completed the not computed in the grade point av e paperwork, and P ed credit, credit-by-examination, or Academic Affairs.
+No grade points WP/WF designated Withdrawal period is o two (2) Withdrawal Failing grades wal Failing may be indicated on the ver and ONLY at the discretion of the are allowed during a Bachelors program.
+A WP/WF grade is not one of the same and the same are allowed. the instructor.
+No more than ogram and no more than one WM deadline, prior to taking the final e lent must withdraw from the institutexam, and the student has document a grade of WM.
+A WM does not imp ed medical evidence, the NA Grade not available at the time gra ndes were compiled (assigned by the e Registrar).
+AU Audit